bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 flexibility to query exactly what they need using `$filter`, shape the payload with `$select`, and fetch related data via `$expand`.

-But when the client can query basically whatever they want, then... how on earth do you secure access to your data?
-And how do you prevent leaking sensistive information?
+But when a client can query basically whatever they want, then... how on earth do you secure access to your data?
+And how do you prevent leaking sensitive information?
 How do you conditionally show or mask data?

 In this article we'll take a look at using Attribute-based Access Control to secure an ASP.NET Core